Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Small Southend Excursion Vessels

 With the growth of Southend as a holiday resort, local fisherman would offer trips from the beach on both sailing and rowing boats.
-The boats used were sailing yawls, invariably clinker-built, which had originally been used by East Anglian beachmen for salvage and assistence to sailing vessels in difficulty on the treacherous sandbanks running along the coast.
+The boats used were sailing yawls, invariably clinker-built, which had originally been used by East Anglian beachmen for salvage and assistance to sailing vessels in difficulty on the treacherous sandbanks running along the coast.
 They were put out of work as ships became steam-powered, or steam tugs were available, and some of the yawls were moved to Clacton and Southend for use as excursion boats.
 They were re-rigged as gaff ketches, arriving at Southend from around 1890, where they were known locally as 'lifeboats'.
 New boats were later built for local owners, but these were usually carvel hulled.
 Subsequently, small motor boats would be used.
 Larger boats later sailed from the end of the pier.
 Larger steamers of the main Thames excursion companies, General Steam Navigation, New Palace Steamers, Belle Steamers etc also called at the pier, but these are all covered on separate pages.

 An early regular visitor to Southend was the paddle steamer The Mermaid, which was owned by the Victoria Steamboat Association & successors (1891-1910), Rosherville Pier and Steam Packet Company (1911) and F.K.Tucker (1912-1914).
 Note that Rosherville was an estate of large houses adjacent to Gravesend, built to allow commuting into London when steam boats first became viable.
 The Mermaid was 160 feet long and 194 gross tons.

-An important arrival at Southend was the New Prince of Wales in 1923, the first English motor pleasure boat of over 100 tons.
-She was joined by the slightly larger Southend Britannia the following year.
-The smaller Dreadnought and New Skylark were built just before the war, and were the mainstay of local services for many years afterwards.
+The smaller Dreadnought and New Skylark were built before the war, and were the mainstay of local services for many years afterwards.
 They were rivals until c.1987, when both were operated by Southend Water Pleasure.
-Dreadnought was soon sold, and Maid of the Forth and Nemo II were acquired, the former from South Queensferry, whilst Nemo II had been running cruises from nearby Brightlingsea.
+Dreadnought was soon sold, and Maid of the Forth and Nemo II were acquired, the former from South Queensferry, whilst Nemo II had previously run cruises from nearby Brightlingsea and Clacton.

 c.1985, Invicta Line Cruises of Chatham began services between Southend and Strood, using the Clyde and Thames Queen.
 Lady Essex began cruises for M.Reis in 1987, and Thames Queen was sold by Invicta Line, to be replaced by Clairest in 1989.
 Invicta Line ceased operations c.1992.
 Princess Pocahontas was acquired by the Lower Thames & Medway Passenger Boat Co in 1989, and began regular calls at Southend from her base in Gravesend.
 She remains in service in 2006.
 In 1993, New Skylark joined the Lady Essex in the fleet of M.Reis, Southend Water Pleasure continuing with just Maid of the Forth.
 She was joined by Duchess M in 1997, which effectively replaced Invicta Line with ferry crossings to Strood and Queenborough.
 In 1999, only Duchess M, New Skylark and Princess Pocahontas were regularly serving Southend.
 Southend Water Pleasure sold the Duchess M to the Lower Thames & Medway Passenger Boat Co for use on the Tilbury-Gravesend ferry, but acquired Devon Belle II as a replacement.
 Devon Belle II and New Skylark remained in service in 2005, New Skylark now being owned by A.Richards.